tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 request_key_blind, request_key, and request_signature are parsed,
 Attesters verify the signature as follows:

-1. Deserialize request_key_blind, yielding r.
-If this fails, abort.
 1. Check that request_key is a valid Ed25519 public key.
 If this fails, abort.
 1. Blind Client Key by r, yielding a blinded key.
 If this does not match request_key, abort.